 Find My Favourite Holiday Cottages in Wooler

 Wooler, a market town in Northumberland, is often called the “Gateway to the Cheviots” on the edge of the Northumberland National Park.
 With the long-distance Pennine Cycle Way and St. Cuthbert’s Way Walk running close by, it’s a real Mecca for walkers and ramblers who travel far and wide to enjoy the fantastic scenery.
 The Cheviots are a range of rolling hills straddling the English-Scottish border; they are perfect for walking fanatics and, during the winter season, even host The Cheviots Ski Club.
-And even though ski chalets aren’t exactly the most common form of accommodation on your Northumberland holiday, Wooler offers the next best thing; a wealth of beautiful holiday cottages – catering to your every holiday need.
+And even though ski chalets aren’t the most common form of accommodation on your Northumberland holiday, Wooler offers the next best thing: a wealth of beautiful holiday cottages that cater to your every holiday need.

 Large lawns surround a ground-floor barn conversion in remote, open Northumberland countryside